-- 4.4.1 Part 2 of NPF4 (page 36) addresses national planning policy by topic with reference to three themes formulated with the aim of delivering sustainable, liveable and productive places. - 4.4.2 In terms of planning, development management and the application of the national level policies, NPF4 states: - "The policy sections are for use in the determination of planning applications.
+- 4.4.1 Part 2 of NPF4 (page 36) addresses national planning policy by topic with reference to three themes formulated with the aim of delivering sustainable, liveable and productive places. - 4.4.2 In terms of planning, development management and the application of the national level policies, NPF4 states:

+"The policy sections are for use in the determination of planning applications.
 The policies should be read as a whole.
 Planning decisions must be made in accordance with the development plan, unless material considerations indicate otherwise.
 It is for the decision maker to determine what weight to attach to policies on a case by case basis.
-Where a policy states that development will be supported, it is in principle, and it is for the decision maker to take into account all other relevant policies". - 4.4.3 In terms of "sustainable places" the most relevant policies to the Proposed Development include the following: - Policy 1: Tackling the climate and nature crises;
+Where a policy states that development will be supported, it is in principle, and it is for the decision maker to take into account all other relevant policies".

+- 4.4.3 In terms of "sustainable places" the most relevant policies to the Proposed Development include the following:

+- > Policy 1: Tackling the climate and nature crises;

-- Policy 3: Biodiversity;
+- > Policy 3: Biodiversity;

-- Policy 4: Natural places;
+- > Policy 4: Natural places;

-- Policy 5: Soils;
+- > Policy 5: Soils;

-- Policy 6: Forestry, woodland and trees;
+- > Policy 6: Forestry, woodland and trees;

-- Policy 7: Historic assets and places;
+- > Policy 7: Historic assets and places; and

-- Policy 11: Energy; and
+- > Policy 11: Energy.

-- Policy 22: Flood risk and water management.

-- 4.4.4 These policies are addressed below.

-- 4.4.5 The Chief Planner's Letter of 8 February 2023 provides advice in relation to applying NPF4 policy.
+- 4.4.4 In terms of "liveable places", the most relevant polices to the Proposed Development include: - > Policy 22: Flood risk and water management. - 4.4.5 These policies are addressed in turn below. - 4.4.6 The Chief Planner's Letter of 8 February 2023 provides advice in relation to applying NPF4 policy.
 It states that the application of planning judgement to the circumstances of an individual situation remains essential for all decision making, informed by principles of proportionality and reasonableness.
 It states: